 Before I could speak about the realm of adoption within Islamic cultures and the current goal of opening up Muslim-majority countries to adoption, I felt it necessary to spell out the economic and political context of adoption, and then the mapping of adoption onto greater exploitative practices of capitalism, neo-liberalism, and globalization.
 This page reflects this first part; I am hoping to eventually publish this as a paper, and then a greater expansion of the whole in book form.

-Update: The paper for this presentation was published in the Journal of Social Distress and the Homeless.
-Copyright restrictions prevent me from uploading the full paper.
-The abstract and links for download or library access can be found at the journal’s web site.
+Update: The paper for this presentation was published in the Journal of Social Distress and the Homeless and can be found at my academia.edu web link.

 What are the political, economic, and religio-cultural bases of current adoption practice?
 What are the reasons for the shift of adoption from these practices into one whose primary focus is family creation?
 The following list is not chronological or sequential, but instead can be seen as containing historical reference points which project forward to and which are reflected by today’s institution of adoption.